March 3, 2017

 Creating a Run-Ready Workflow

 In this example, we will design the heat exchanger cold plate with a Run-Ready Workflow using pSeven and FloEFD (CFD software by Mentor Graphics).
-In pSeven 6.10, we added FloEFD direct integration block, thus making our Run-Ready Workflow structure very simple to comprise only three blocks - Optimizer and Composite with FloEFD integration block inside (more details about Composite block benefits are given here).
+In pSeven 6.10, we added FloEFD direct integration block, thus making our Run-Ready Workflow structure very simple to comprise only three blocks - Design space exploration and Composite with FloEFD integration block inside (more details about Composite block benefits are given here).